codersyacht/Publish/System/Homebrew Internals.md

 <img width="1120" alt="image" src="https://user-images.githubusercontent.com/128015499/225805404-18f2dcef-78b4-428b-b32f-a12774dc5397.png">

 2. In ARM based system, the Homebrew's bin directory will not be in the classpath.
-The installation summary will provide addition steps to add the bin directory to path, do that brew command can be used from anywhere.
+The installation summary will provide addition steps to add the bin directory to path, so that brew command can be used from anywhere.

 ### **The FileSystems**